AaronBeaudoin/omelette/README.md

-# Omelette
+# 🍳 Omelette

 **Omelette** is an opinionated _recipe_ that demonstrates how to build a fast dynamic website/application.
-It was created as a base for real-world applications and jump-starts you with:
+It was created as a foundation for a real-world ecommerce website and jump-starts you with:

 - A **flexible project/deployment architecture** used for production websites.
 - Hand-picked **robust tools and libraries** for painless development (Vite, Vue).